 - You’ll be nervous, but try to appear confident and relaxed.

-- Employers respond well to a direct approach: make eye contact, offer a firm handshake, and tell them what you are looking for, including two or three possible interest areas.
+- Employers respond well to a direct approach: make eye contact, and tell them what you are looking for, including two or three possible interest areas.

 - Remember that the representatives are regular people.
 At one point, they were students at a career fair, too.

 - Don’t be shy about asking for a business card.

-- If you’re interested in interviewing with an employer, ask if they are conducting next-day interviews or will be participating in on-campus interviews later in the semester.
+- If you’re interested in interviewing with an employer, ask if they are conducting next-day interviews or will be participating in interviews later in the semester.

 - Know your schedule for the next day in case the employer asks you to interview.

 - Apply for open positions via Handshake or the employer’s website.
-If employers are still holding on-campus interviews during the semester, applying through Handshake is the first step.
+If employers are still holding interviews during the semester, applying through Handshake is the first step.
 Make sure to apply by the resume submission deadline, which could be the day of the fair.